 It is believed that the shift in tectonic plates pushed the mountain block upwards and tilted it to form the high peaks of the range.
 Erosion and the deposition of sediment has moulded the range over many years into the formation we see today.

 The range is made up of six massifs, which are divided by deep gorges.
 These include Mount Stanley, Mount Speke, Mount, Baker, Mount Emin, Mount Gessi, and Mount Luigi di Savoia.

 The Rwenzori Mountain Range forms part of the Albertine Rift, which is the western portion of the East African Rift.

-The topography of the Rwenzori is very distinct with its high peaks and deep gorges carved by glaciers.
+With its high peaks and deep gorges carved by glaciers, the topography of the Rwenzori is very distinctive.
 The mountains are the only range in Africa to represent glacial equatorial basement rock that has been uplifted.